govind94/trello-news/README.md

-# trello-news
+# Trello News

-A Power-Up for Trello that provides news stories across different news categories
+A Power-Up for Trello that provides news stories across different news categories and sources.

 ## Power-Up